 Not sure if it was intentional to remove the ability to directly type a port range in that field - one of the devs can comment on that.

-#2 Updated by Eric Hoffman over 4 years ago
+#2 Updated by Eric Hoffman almost 5 years ago

 Thanks for the head-up.
 It seem to be to fix bug #3857.
 I concur that the edit box is a single port entry, and should probably be validated the same as other single-ports edit boxes throughout the firewall.
 The validator is probably the same for other port edit boxes, and the firewall may have assumption elsewhere.